RACVR/racvr.github.io/README.md

-# rcva
+# About RACVR
-Railway Computer Vision Alliance
+Research Alliance for Computer Vision in Railways